Jordan Driving Guide

 - Aqaba King Hussein Inter Airport

-The two documents required to rent a car in Jordan are just your passport and your local driver’s license.
-You can also bring your International Driving License to Jordan for additional identification.
+The two documents required to rent a car in Jordan are just your passport and your valid driver's license.
+You can also bring your International Driving License for additional identification.
 A credit card is also needed so you can pay for the car deposit.
 It’s so easy to rent a car since you don’t need to present certain documents.
-All you need to do is find a rental agency, make a reservation, arrange for pick up, and understand the policies.

-Driving a rental car in Jordan will give you flexible access to the country’s tourist destinations, such as Petra, Dead Sea, and Wadi Rum.
+Driving a rental car will give you flexible access to the country’s tourist destinations, such as Petra, Dead Sea, and Wadi Rum.
+You'll find several car rental options so it's up to you to choose a rental car suited to your travel needs.
 The most popular rental vehicle is the economy size, but you can also rent a full-size SUV and a luxury car, depending on your budget.
 Here are the types of vehicle you can rent:

 - Economy Car - This type of car is the most popular since foreign travelers can get in at a lower price and a good deal.
 You can drive this car at an affordable price.
 This excellent fuel economy car is fit for one driver and four passengers, with two luggage spaces available.